Hultan/chessImager/readme.md

 ### Configuration - colors

-All colors in the settings file can be specified in one of four different ways, since the hashtag and the alfa values are optional:
+All colors in the settings file can be specified in one of four different ways, since the hashtag and the alpha values are optional:

 | Pattern   | Example string |
 |-----------|----------------|